Stakeholder Opportunity Analysis Method

 The fifteenth new method we'll explore is Stakeholder Opportunity Analysis.

 There are many things that can be done to make a place more pleasant, easy and convenient to ride a bike, but what is realistic to implement given the conditions of a specific context?
 What do different stakeholders want, need, or have to offer that will be key in getting a street design implemented?
-Stakeholder Opportunity Analysis connects the goals, needs, and strengths of relevant stakeholders to create a practical street design that builds on community strengths and takes the local context into account.
+Stakeholder Opportunity Analysis connects the goals, needs, and strengths of relevant stakeholders to create a practical street design that takes the local context into account.

 What: Identification and analysis of relevant stakeholders’ goals, needs, and strengths.

-End Goal: Optimized street designs that are tailored to local contexts and take all relevant people into account.
+End Goal: Street designs that are tailored to local contexts, and satisfied stakeholders.

-(This method was inspired by the traditional design methods of Stakeholder Mapping and Stakeholder Analysis.)
+(This method was inspired by the traditional design methods of Stakeholder Mapping and Analysis.)

 Want to learn about more people-centered methods?
 Enroll in our User Centered Design Methods Training or our online course User Experience for Inclusive Cycling in Cities.